baccigalupi/CalOrders/README.md

 ###[http://calorders.oncorellc.com](http://calorders.oncorellc.com)

-    Please note, for this application to function correctly your network will need to allow HTTP traffic on port 80 and 9080 for the User Interface (UI) and RESTfull service calls.
+    Please note, for this application to function correctly your network will need to allow HTTP traffic on port 80 and 9080 for the User Interface (UI) and RESTful service calls.

 ## Introduction